-• {stop, FloorNum} requests the lift to stop a floor FloorNum (coming from the buttons inside the lift).
+• {stop, FloorNum} requests the lift to stop at floor FloorNum (coming from the buttons inside the lift).

 The state of the lift agent is a tuple {Now, StopList} where Now is the floor where the lift agent is currently located (this is known from messages sent by the cabin agent) and StopList is the stoplist.
-The stoplist is a list of integers describing at which floors the lift agent must stop.
-Initially, the stoplist is empty.
-Floor numbers are inserted into the stoplist whenever a lift agent has received a request message and subsequently also has been confirmed that its offer has been the best.
+(You may find it useful to add a variable bound to either the atom goingUp or the atom goingDown to keep track of the lift's current direction of travel.)
+The StopList is a list of integers describing at which floors the lift agent must stop.
+Initially, the StopList is empty.
+Floor numbers are inserted into the StopList whenever a lift agent has received a request message and its offer has been accepted (with a reserve message) as being the best.
 Closely related to managing the stoplist is computing the waittime.
 The waittime is determined by where the floor would be inserted into the stoplist and considering the times that the cabin agent will pause the lift for each stop as well as the times taken to travel between floors.